brianc118/onsets-and-frames/README.md

+# Automatic Music Transcription with Synthetic Data

+This repository introduces the following features to the original PyTorch implementation of Onsets and Frames:

+* Weighted sampling of datasets (which we call shuffling)
+* Online audio augmentation with SoX and TorchAudio

+It also contains `mds.py` and `tsne.py` which were used in visualising the timbre space of instruments.

+See my thesis for details :)

 # PyTorch Implementation of Onsets and Frames

 This is a [PyTorch](https://pytorch.org/) implementation of Google's [Onsets and Frames](https://magenta.tensorflow.org/onsets-frames) model, using the [Maestro dataset](https://magenta.tensorflow.org/datasets/maestro) for training and the Disklavier portion of the [MAPS database](http://www.tsi.telecom-paristech.fr/aao/en/2010/07/08/maps-database-a-piano-database-for-multipitch-estimation-and-automatic-transcription-of-music/) for testing.